-Nonstandard and unstable working schedules have repercussions for children and families and bear implications for the intergenerational transmission of disadvantage.
-Mothers who work such schedules report higher levels of stress and depression and experience decreased marital stability (Han, 2005; Presser, 2003).
-They employ childcare arrangements that are more complex and less developmentally supportive (Carrillo, Harknett, Logan, Luhr, & Schneider, 2017; Hepburn, 2018), and their children experience a range of cognitive, behavioral, and health problems (Dunifon, Kalil, Crosby, & Su, 2013; Miller & Han, 2008).
+Nonstandard and unstable working schedules have repercussions for children and families and have implications for the intergenerational transmission of disadvantage.
+Mothers who work such schedules report higher levels of stress and depression and experience decreased marital stability (Han 2005; Presser 2003).
+They employ childcare arrangements that are more complex and less supportive of children's developmental needs (Carrillo et al. 2017; Hepburn 2018), and their children experience a range of cognitive, behavioral, and health problems (Dunifon, Kalil, Crosby, and Su 2013; Miller and Han 2008).
 Children whose mothers work such schedules are likely to already be disadvantaged by a number of metrics.
-Consequences of their mothers' working schedules represent an additional strain on their development and well-being.
+Consequences resulting from their mothers' working schedules represent an additional strain on their development and well-being.